hiveot/hub.capnp/docs/hub-design.md

 A limitation of network devices is that they only communicate when awake and connected.
 Battery operated devices might spend most of their time asleep while remote devices might suffer from intermittent connectivity.

-WoST detects device connectivity and updates the status accordingly.
+HiveOT detects device connectivity and updates the status accordingly.
 On reconnect the device will receive queued any actions.
-WoST IoT devices will have to queue their outgoing messages when disconnected, and send them when connection is reestablished.
+IoT devices will have to queue their outgoing messages when disconnected, and send them when connection is reestablished.

 ## Plugins